SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Proposed Approach

 \section{Proposed Approach}

 We begin this section by describing our imaging model for sensing and reconstructing CSAS data.
 We then represent this model as a convolution and present our deconvolution approach.
 We refer the reader to Figure~\ref{fig:deconv-pipeline} for an illustration of our reconstruction pipeline.
+We define commonly used notation in Table~\ref{table:notation}.